mryap/fierce-robin/src/pages/posts/guide-for-wordpress-static-sites.md

 ---
 title: Guide for WordPress `Static sites`
+subtitle: Made WordPress Load Faster in half-a-day without static site generators
 date: 2020-07-07T09:59:09.988Z
 menus:
   secondary:
     weight: 6
 template: post
 ---
-# WordPress Site works with PHP and MySQL.

-WordPress CMS brings together multiple components - an Apache web server that serves up the code, an interpreted scripting language, PHP and a database server, MySQL.
+WordPress Site works with PHP and MySQL.
+WordPress brings together multiple components - an Apache web server that serves up the code, an interpreted scripting language, PHP and a database server, MySQL.

-When a page loads on the browser, The core PHP files will pull data and instructions from the database to assemble the page.
+When a page loads on the browser, the core PHP files will pull data and instructions from the database to assemble the page.
 It happens dynamically each time.

 ![](https://www.testandoptimize.com/images/68747470733a2f2f7265732e636c6f7564696e6172792e636f6d2f6d727961702f696d6167652f75706c6f61642f76313533393135373434382f776562736974652f7765626465762d737461636b2e6a7067.jpg)